 Sedamsville Rectory

-If there is one building that deserves to top a list of the most haunted places in Cincinnati, then it surely has to be Sedamsville Rectory.
-Hell, it’s without a doubt one of the most haunted places in Ohio!
+If there’s one place that deserves the top spot on Cincinnati’s most haunted list, it has to be Sedamsville Rectory.
+Honestly, it might just be one of the most haunted locations in all of Ohio!